BrianEubanks/BrianEubanks.github.io/index.markdown

 I graduated from The University of Central Arkansas with degrees in Computer Science and Music Performance.

+I am currently working as an Embedded Systems Researcher for the Embedded and Intelligent Systems Labs at UCA, focusing on the reliability of AVR and ARM SoCs, and Cyber-Physical Systems.

 My CS interests lie in the broad area of Embedded Systems.
 I enjoy working with bare-metal microcontrollers, bootloaders, kernels, and FPGA architecture design.

 This is my personal/professional website which I will dedicate to some of my personal projects, research, and maybe some blogging.